archive-of-now/archive-of-now.github.io/_trinity/equilibrium-cascades.md

 ---
+sort_index: 4
 title: Equilibrium Cascades
 description: |
-    A study of how systems leave their attractors and traverse Equilibrium Cascades, as entropy, scarcity, recursion, and velocity reshape the underlying field.
+    An analysis of Equilibrium Cascades: turbulent passages where established attractors fail and the surrounding field is rapidly rewritten.

 ---

-# Equilibrium Cascades

 *Turbulent rebalancing in a field shaped by Universe’s Trinity.*